 All-Access Control Panel

-Its water heating unit can warm the water at a rate of 3 degrees Fahrenheit so it will take about less than a day for it to reach its maximum temperature of 104 degrees (which is as hot as it can get).
+Its heating unit can warm the water at a rate of 3 degrees Fahrenheit so it will take about less than a day for it to reach its maximum temperature of 104 degrees (which is as hot as it can get).

-Very Light and Transportable Inflatable Hot Tub
+Very Light and Transportable Spa

-Furthermore, this inflatable hot tub has two rigid handles which can help you move or relocate this empty unit with ease.
+Furthermore, this model has two rigid handles which can help you move or relocate this empty unit with ease.

 - Can be assembled quickly and with few to no tools needed